4 - 5

-Many runners find this trail to be moderately challenging, but factors such as altitude sickness or the need to acclimate may have to be taken into consideration.
+Many hikers find this trail to be moderately challenging, but factors such as altitude sickness or the need to acclimate may have to be taken into consideration.

-Depending on the pace and whether runners take the trail both ways or just one, this route can take between 8.5-11 hours.
+Depending on the pace and whether hikers take the trail both ways or just one, this hike can take between 8.5-11 hours.

-Some people have reported that river and creek crossings are easily missed, especially during times where there is still snow on the trail.
+Some hikers have reported that river and creek crossings are easily missed, especially during times where there is still snow on the trail.

-It is also good to be aware that, depending on weather conditions, creeks and rivers may run higher and runners not wearing high top boots may get wet at crossings.
+It is also good to be aware that, depending on weather conditions, creeks and rivers may run higher and hikers not wearing high top boots may get wet at crossings.

-This trail is considered to be moderately trafficked, though some runners may find parts of the trail less populated than others.
+This trail is considered to be moderately trafficked though some hikers may find parts of the trail less populated than others.

 Very busy times include weekends and holidays, and parking lots near the trailheads can fill up early.

-Those who take this option and are only planning to run one-way should consider making arrangements for a shuttle to pick them up at trail’s end to avoid any delays or missed transportation.
+Those who take this option and are only planning to hike one-way should consider making arrangements for a shuttle to pick them up at trail’s end to avoid any delays or missed transportation.